Stop killing your tension

 Likability isn’t required

-In fiction and in real life, we must realize why people are the way they are if everyone is to get along.
+In fiction and in real life, we must realize why people are the way they are if we're to get along.

 The following are three examples of novels in which, in my opinion, the author was more focused on creating likable, snappy, hip, popularity-seeking characters than on creating fully realized, realistic, rich, 3D characters: